Example of a good questionnaire: Learn all about it

 Whether you are conducting a market research survey, event planning questionnaire, or student survey, there are always examples of good and bad questionnaires and individual questions.

-A well-written survey questionnaire has everything we’ve previously mentioned: a clear objective, appropriate and well-worded questions, and an exquisite design.
+A well-written survey questionnaire has everything we’ve previously mentioned: a clear objective, appropriate and well-worded questions, and an excellent design.
 Bad questionnaire examples are the complete opposite—they are too long, poorly worded, incomprehensible, and contain many errors.

 Product questionnaire examples